Skip to Content

 Sisters Nora and Delia embark on the Titanic, seeking a fresh start in America.
 Tragedy strikes when Nora perishes, and a misunderstanding leads Delia to assume her sister’s identity as a governess.

-As Delia forms bonds with her charge and the girl’s father, she faces a dilemma: should she reveal the truth for a shot at happiness?
+As Delia forms bonds with the girl’s father, she faces a dilemma: should she reveal the truth for a shot at happiness?
 Complications arise when Nora, presumed dead, resurfaces to claim her rightful place.

 A Brilliant Night of Stars and Ice